whistlepost/shp/content/bulletin/26th-sunday-in-ordinary-time.md

 [Full Bulletin](http://nebula.wsimg.com/a69579428b83dcd426018ac539faea66?AccessKeyId=2AF9533DEE1BA9433B58&disposition=0&alloworigin=1 "Full Bulletin")

 “Which of the two did his father's will?"
-This question posed by Jesus in today’s gos-pel touches a fundamental human dilemma: the gap between words and deeds, be-tween intention and decision, between desires expressed in the calm of reflection and the quick fixes of lived life.
+This question posed by Jesus in today’s gospel touches a fundamental human dilemma: the gap between words and deeds, be-tween intention and decision, between desires expressed in the calm of reflection and the quick fixes of lived life.
 This is a gap we all know: our deeds often fail to match our words!

 But the gospel raises also more profound questions for us than simply reminding us to practice what we preach.
 It poses us a series of interconnected challenges.